-Wild Beginnings in Idaho is looking for a preschool teacher to work with ages 3-5 for AM/PM classes.
+Wild Beginnings in Idaho is looking for a preschool teacher to work with children ages 3-5 for Monday-Friday AM/PM classes.
 A teacher must be able to work a minimum of two days a week.
 We are a Nature school where we spend all day outside in all types of weather including rain, snow, high winds, and cold weather (20F).

 You must work for the entire school year, September 2023 – June 2024.
 The class ratio is one teacher to five students with a limit of 10 paid students per class.
-We use Waldorf and Montessori Teaching Philosophies.
+We use Waldorf Teaching Philosophies.

 Wild Beginning Nature School provides entirely outdoor education programs that are distinguished by:

 - A commitment to 100% outdoor nature immersion